 What Okinawans Eat

 The Okinawa diet gets back to basics.
 It emphasizes a diet rich in yellow, orange and green vegetables.
-While rice is ubiquitous with mealtime in Japan, they skimp on the grains and focus instead on the purple sweet potato.
+While rice is ubiquitous with mealtime in Japan, they skimp on the grains and focus instead on the purple potato.
 Meat (including pork), dairy and seafood are eaten in small amounts, and there’s an emphasis on soy and legumes.

 The entire diet is quite low in sugar and grains – Okinawans consume about 30 percent less sugar and 15 percent fewer grains than folks in the rest of Japan.
 (4)